jamesbjackson/LICENSE/README.md

 4. Use the parameters listed above where necessary.
 5. Add the license to the two tables above (parameters and identifiers).
 6. Send in a pull request.
 The more information you provide about the license, the better (especially if it is not a well-known license).

+If the license you wish to add requires a new parameter, first make an issue about it for discussion.
+Include why the parameters needs to be added (which license(s) would benefit from it).
+Adding a new parameter introduces a change in the API that applications may not be expecting or ready for.